sayanm12/sayanm12.github.io/README.md

 - "_**Graphon valued stochastic evolution in games**_" with Soumendu Sundar Mukherjee and Souvik Roy.

 # Talks and presentations
-- "_Regularized Bayesian best response learning in finite games_," (Learning, Evolution and Games, 2021)
+- "_Regularized Bayesian best response learning in finite games_," (Learning, Evolution and Games Conference, 2021)

 **Bold** and _Italic_ and `Code` text